r1de/KG6WXC-meshmap/WIP-INSTALL.md

 ### Deployment Planning

-Despite running an SQL database, this application is very lightweight and doesn't require a standalone VM.
+Despite running an SQL database, this application is very lightweight and doesn't consume many resources.
 It's best deployed with stand-alone system or an LXC container (or whatever), it will also run on a Ras-Pi.
 The amount of backend resources you give it really depends on the size of the network you are going to be polling.
 A Southern California sized network will work on a Ras-Pi, but it will be slow.